solidi/hl-mods/workspace/redist/readme.txt

     - Reduced punchangle while using ironsights
 - Game Modes
     - Iceman Arena - it is the sole duty of all the other players to exterminate iceman
-    - 15 Mutators - supports combination and randomly selected
+    - 22 Mutators - supports combination and randomly selected
+        - "chaos" - randomly selects three mutators every 30 seconds!
         - "rocketcrowbar" - spawn with a rocket crowbar, makes all rockets act drunk
         - "instagib" - spawn with dual railguns that dole one hit kills
         - "volatile" - where players blow up when fragged